-NPTC Group of Colleges is proud to be celebrating Black History Month throughout October.
+NPTC Group of Colleges has been proud to celebrate Black History Month throughout October.

 Black History Month is a national celebration of black histories, cultures, and communities.
 It provides us all with an opportunity to reflect on racial equality and consider the part we all play in making our community a fair, welcoming, and supportive environment for people of all ethnicities.

-The College is offering free ‘Don’t Hate, Educate’ anti-racism awareness workshops for all staff and students.
-These impactive, refreshing and interactive awareness workshops will be delivered online by EYST (Ethnic Minorities & Youth Support Team Wales), giving attendees knowledge and understanding about race issues in contemporary Wales.
+The College offered free ‘Don’t Hate, Educate’ anti-racism awareness workshops for all staff and students.
+These impactive, refreshing and interactive awareness workshops were delivered online by EYST (Ethnic Minorities & Youth Support Team Wales), giving attendees knowledge and understanding about race issues in contemporary Wales.